c-lonas/algorithm-fundamentals/quick_sort/quick_sort_notes.md

 # Conceptual Overview

-Like indicated above, this is a 'divider-and-conquer' type algorithm.
+Like indicated above, this is a 'divide-and-conquer' type algorithm.

 It selects a 'pivot' element from the array, and then partitions the rest of the elements into two sub-arrays based on whether the elements are greater or less than the pivot.
 Each of these sub-arrays are then sorted recursively.